LieberInstitute/deconvo_lute-paper/README.md

 6 Oligo    OLIG2   Star		Ab			OLIG2
 ```

+The processed data with confidence annotations were read from the JHCPCE directory at:

+`Human_DLPFC_Deconvolution/processed-data/03_HALO/halo_all.Rdata`

 ## Terminology

 Details about deconvolution terminology and formulations are available in the [`lute` User's Guide](https://github.com/metamaden/lute/blob/main/vignettes/lute_users_guide.Rmd).